s-a-usman/Type-C-Arduino-Nano/README.md

 # Arduino-nano-with-type_C
-KiCAD porting of Arduino Nano V3.3 PCB design.

-This is an Arduino nano board with type c port.The original project was made for EAGLE v7.
-The schematic, PCB and some of the symbols/footprints are slightly modified to avoid ERC/DRC errors/warnings.
+This is an Arduino nano board with type c port instead of the popular type b.

 ## Acknowledgement